-This chapter is divided into several major sections.
-The first focuses on the model underlying the studies and on the interrelation-ships between the various elements of the model.
-A discussion of each of the variables of concern in the studies follows, with explanations of how each was operationalized.
-The hypotheses are then introduced and discussed.
-The final section describes the design of the studies.
+The chapter is divided into several major sections.
+The first focuses on the model underlying the study and on the interrelationships between the various elements of the model.
+A discussion of each of the variables of concern in the study follows, with explanations of how each was operationalized.
+The major questions addressed by the study are then introduced and discussed.
+The final section describes the design of the study.